NicoloCavalli95horses/KMS-web-testing/content/96 Meta/Empirical Study/Large-scale analysis on Tranco Top 250k.md

 ## Technical requirements

-- setup a virtual machine enabling the execution of the containerize software (define an [[Ansible]] file)
+- setup a virtual machine enabling the execution of the containerize software (define an [[ansible]] file)